dan-c-underwood/language-arm/README.md

 # ARM assembly highlighting for Atom

 Adds syntax highlighting for the ARM Assembly language to Atom.
+This package was originally written to support the ARM instruction set used in teaching at the University of Manchester so some instructions may not be available on all platforms.

 ## Install